spinnaker/spinnaker.github.io/setup/ci/gcb.md

 ```

 Google Cloud Build sends [Build Notifications](https://cloud.google.com/cloud-build/docs/send-build-notifications)
 when the state of your build changes.
-Spinnaker subscribes to these pub/sub messages so that in can track the status
+Spinnaker subscribes to these pub/sub messages so that it can...
-of builds it has initiated in a GCB stage and to trigger pipelines based on build status changes.
+* track the status of builds it has initiated in a GCB stage
+* trigger pipelines based on build-status changes

 Create a Subscription object for the `cloud-builds` topic in your project: